Grislow/KnowledgeBase/resources/glossary.md

 * `true` boolean literal
 * `[1, 2, 3]` array literal containing 3 numeric literals

+## Load Balancing
+A mechanism that distributes workloads across a systems resources in a way so that resource hungry components don't become a bottle-neck.

 ## Locale
 An object containing a regional settings like a region or language code.